david90/paper/_posts/2024-08-29-dev-cultural-interview-questions.md

 ## What to Expect

-Don't expect to find model answers for these questions.
+**Don't** expect model answers from these questions.

 The questions themselves shouldn't have predefined responses.

 Instead, focus on the follow-up questions that interviewers might ask to learn more about your values and approach to work.

-For example, if asked about a time you had to deliver a project under a tight deadline, the interviewer might follow up with **"How did you find that experience?"** or **"Is there a better way you think you could have approached the situation?"**
+For example, if asked about a time you had to deliver a project under a tight deadline, the interviewer might follow up with *"How did you find that experience?"* or *"Is there a better way you think you could have approached the situation?"*

 These follow-up questions allow the interviewer to understand your priorities and problem-solving skills.